 Think about what you love about the holidays and your regrets each January.
 Write down your top three holiday habits you wish to change and also what three things you’d like to improve in your soul, mind and body wellness.
 Often there’s a correlation.
 Do you indulge in too many holiday foods then lament the weight gain in January?
 Or maybe you spend time running around with a massive to-do list then regret not honoring the true meaning of the season?
 Regret how you waste money or energy on things important to others and then miss quality time with loved ones?

-Take a few moments before holiday busyness sets in to honestly reflect on both your holiday and healthy habits you want to tackle in the next eight weeks.
-Then each week, apply our discussion to your specific habits and goals, making this your own custom Holiday Wellness Plan!
+Take a few moments before holiday busyness sets in to honestly reflect on both your holiday and healthy habits you want to tackle in the coming weeks.
+Then apply the tips to your specific habits and goals, making this your own custom Holiday Wellness Plan!

 Here’s to creating our Holiday Wellness Plan together!